 Musculoskeletal radiologists specialize in providing diagnostic and therapeutic imaging services for bones, joints, and associated soft tissues.
-With over 250 years of combined experience, the musculoskeletal team at Radiology Associates of North Texas offers both new and seasoned perspectives on patient cases.
+With over 400 years of combined practice experience, the musculoskeletal team at Radiology Associates of North Texas offers both new and seasoned perspectives on patient cases.

 The musculoskeletal imaging specialty, also called MSK, usually handles cases involving sports imaging, evaluation of disease processes in bones and connective tissues, and trauma.
 MSK radiologists most often use MRI, CT, X-Ray and US imaging to evaluate patients for tears, strains, fractures, masses, unexplained pains or other symptoms in the extremities, joints, bones, and soft tissues.